CrypticSocket/Coral/README.md

 * The GND Wire
 * The Data Wire

-Connect the Vcc Wire to 5V or 3.3V
+Connect the Vcc Wire to 5V or 3.3V.
-Connect the GND Wire to GND
+Connect the GND Wire to GND.
-Connect the Data Wire to an Analog or PWM type pin There must be a 4.7k Ohm resistor between the Vcc and Data pin
+Connect the Data Wire to an Analog or PWM type pin.
+There must be a 4.7k Ohm resistor between the Vcc and Data pin.

 _Sometimes this may also not work.
 Then try the following :_
 * If you are getting negative value output, try inverting the Vcc and GND wires because some manufacturers make it in the opposite manner.